nasa/Common-Metadata-Repository/tea-config-generator/README.md

 5. Install locally: `serverless offline`
 6. Run some example URLS: `./run.sh -e`

+### Docker

+The Dockerfile defines a node image which includes python3 and serverless for use as a build and deployment environment when running under a CI/CD system.

 ## Deploying to AWS

 1. Create a role with a title like `tea-config-<env>-<location>-lambda-role`